railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 tax cases that you will not link to Tax objects (similar to General Account \ ``View``\   types) just to organize the tree structure.

-To view the structure that you have constructed you can use the menu :menuselection:`Accounting --> Charts --> Chart of Taxes`.
+To view the structure that you have constructed, you can use the menu :menuselection:`Accounting --> Charts --> Chart of Taxes`.
 This tree view reflects the structure of the :guilabel:`Tax Cases` and shows the current tax situation.